Last updated: 6 August 2020

 “As the lockdown has lifted, and the public begin to return to some of our much-loved places, the true value of our heritage is more obvious than ever.
 Heritage is vital in creating economic prosperity, in making local communities better places to live, and in supporting our own personal sense of wellbeing.”

 The deadline for applications is midday Monday 17 August.
-Find out more and apply.
+Don’t miss out on heritage recovery funding.
+Start your application now.

 How to apply